Nassau County International Cricket Stadium: Design and construction

 The stadium's design was unveiled by the ICC and Nassau County Executive Bruce Blakeman on January 17, 2024, with construction beginning that week.
 Designed by Populous, the 34,000-seat stadium utilized a modular architecture constructed by Arena Event Services, including grandstands, facilities for players and the media, and hospitality boxes.
 Its grandstands had previously been deployed for events such as golf tournaments and Formula One's Las Vegas Grand Prix.

-The stadium's outfield, drainage, and pitch construction were overseen by The LandTek Group—a company that has worked on playing surfaces for New York's Citi Field and Yankee Stadium, and various NFL stadiums.
+The stadium's outfield, drainage, and pitch construction were overseen by The LandTek Group—a company that has worked on playing surfaces for New York's two Major League Baseball stadiums Citi Field and Yankee Stadium, and various NFL stadiums.
 The outfield used Kentucky bluegrass, and the drop-in pitch used Tahoma bermudagrass surfaces prepared in Florida by LandTek subsidiary LTG Sports Turf One, in consultation with the Adelaide Oval's head groundskeeper Damian Hough.

 The pitches posed particular challenges due to the limited timeframe, and the logistical aspects of the construction process; only six of the ten trays were shipped from Adelaide, necessitating that the remainder be built locally.
 The grass had to be grown in Florida's warmer climate due to New York's cold winter, and the pitches had to be transported by semi-trailers with blankets to protect the grass and soil from wind and the different climate conditions along the East Coast.
 Hough remarked that "I've never moved a pitch further than from Adelaide Oval to Karen Rolton Oval, so moving them for two days on a fleet of semi-trailers certainly throws up a few different issues."

 By late-April 2024, the outfield grass had been laid, preparations were being made for the installation of the turf, and most of the grandstands had been installed.
 The stadium was inaugurated by Jamaican sprinter and tournament ambassador Usain Bolt on May 15; as test events, the stadium hosted "community cricket events" in late-May 2024, followed by a pre-tournament warmup match between Bangladesh and India on June 1.
 It hosted its first tournament match on June 3, between South Africa and Sri Lanka.
 The stands and modular infrastructure were dismantled after its final match on June 12, 2024; the cricket ground remains intact, but the drop-in pitch was replaced by artificial turf to ease maintenance.

 Despite the short turnaround time between completion and its first match, ICC head of events Chris Tetley stated that he was confident in the project due to his trust in the companies involved, and that warm-up events would allow the organizers to "know from an operational perspective how all of the functional teams that will come together to run the stadium need to interact on an event day with people coming through the turnstiles."
 ESPNcricinfo observed that the Nassau County stadium would be the first venue to have ever hosted an ICC event without having previously hosted an international match beforehand.